philekiert/RPTExporter/README.md

 ## Build

+You will need to install Crystal Report's .NET runtime in order to compile the application.
+The project already contains the needed references, so you should be good to go once this is carried out.

-Simply clone the repository - it should build successfully right off the bat.
+Once that's done, simply clone the repository - it should build successfully right off the bat.
 In order to export files from the application, you will need to download Crystal reports' .NET runtime from their website.